srijitmondal/Mapify/README.md

 ```

 ## 🛠 Usage
-1. Upload a CSV/JSON file containing latitude-longitude data.
+1. Move to your desired Location on the MAP.
-2. Select a base map (Street, Satellite, or different types of Map layers).
+2. Select a base map (Street, Satellite, or efault Google Maps View).
 4. Analyze routes and extract insights using the provided tools.
 5. Export maps or reports as needed.